medialab/minet/docs/cli.md

 .
 Finding out if tweets in a CSV files are still available or not using tweet ids:
     $ minet tw attrition tweet_url deleted_tweets.csv > attrition-report.csv

-.Finding out if tweets are still available or not using tweet & user ids:
+.
+Finding out if tweets are still available or not using tweet & user ids:
     $ minet tw attrition tweet_id deleted_tweets.csv --user user_id --ids > attrition-report.csv

 ```